 As it is the most popular, what you’re about to learn how to trim is The Full Goatee.
 If you do want to convert it into a Pure Goatee, simply trim and shave off the mustache.
 Easy.

-How to trim a stubble goatee in 8 steps
+How to trim a stubble goatee

-Step 1: Grow it out or trim it down
+Step 1: Grow it out

 The first step is to get all of your facial hair to a workable length before trimming the stubble goatee.

 If you’re a clean-shaven or almost clean-shaven man, this means growing it out to a length approximately 2mm longer than the length you ultimately want for your stubble goatee.

 This will allow the slower-growing hairs to blossom before trimming it down.

 Grab your stubble trimmer and set it to the length you want to go for.
 Whether it’s light (1-2mm), medium (3mm), or heavy (4-5mm), it’s worth trying out.